MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 When you are interested in a particular DOM node, **Inspect** is a fast way to open DevTools and investigate that node.

 1. Open the [DOM Examples](https://microsoftedge.github.io/Demos/devtools-dom-get-started/) demo page in a new window or tab.
-To do this, right-click the link, or press and hold `Control` (Windows, Linux) or `Command` (macOS) and then click the link.
+To do this, right-click the link, or press and hold `Ctrl` (Windows, Linux) or `Command` (macOS) and then click the link.

 <!-- You can view the source files for the DOM Examples demo in the [MicrosoftEdge/Demos > devtools-dom-get-started](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-dom-get-started) repo folder. -->